Foundation Mathematics A and B

 In a nutshell

 Many of civilisation’s greatest achievements are built on mathematics.
 By choosing a mathematics degree, you will learn to make an important contribution to the world around us, be it in science, technology or engineering.
+The foundation year pathway is designed to help you build a strong foundation in mathematical principles, so you are ready to progress onto our BSc (Hons) Mathematics Degree.

 Our mathematics course is designed to take you to an advanced level.
 Blending applied methods with cutting-edge themes, like nanotechnology, economic stability and artificial intelligence, you’ll graduate with in-demand skills for the contemporary business environment.